osisoft/AVEVA-Adapter-RDBMS-Docs/content/installation/system-requirements.md

 ## PI Web API compatibility

-This version of PI Adapter for OPC UA is compatible with PI Web API 2021 and later.
+This version of PI Adapter for RDBMS is compatible with PI Web API 2021 and later.